Your questions answered

 Our sole purpose is jewellery valuations.
 We do not buy jewellery.
 We do not sell jewellery and we are not affiliated with any brands.
 Thus we can ensure that the valuations we provide are a thoroughly researched, independent, impartial and true reflection of current values in the Irish market.

-What is a "MIRV" and is it important?
+What is a "MIRV" valuer and why choose one?

-A registered valuer has undergone the robust and exacting scrutiny of their work by the awarding body.
+A registered valuer (MIRV) has undergone the robust and exacting scrutiny of their work by the awarding body.
 Shelley is a member of the Institute of Registered Valuers (IRV) which is part of the National Association of Jewellers (NAJ).
-In order to even be eligible to apply for membership, registered valuers must first:

-Membership of the IRV requires submission of a substantial body of completed work to the institute for scrutiny by the expert examination panel.
-This ensures that the IRV member employs the stringent methodologies of the institute and that their work achieves the required standard.
-Upon achieving membership, members are further required to:
+Becoming a MIRV requires submission of a substantial body of completed work to the institute for scrutiny by the expert examination panel.
+This ensures that the member valuer meets the highest professional standards in Ireland and the UK, including formal, internationally-recognised gemmology qualifications, strict ethical requirements, continuous professional development, and regular audit.

 For anyone undertaking jewellery valuations, CPD is an extremely important requirement.
 New developments in diamond and gem treatments as well as advances in synthetic (man-made) gems occur all the time in our industry.
 As a proud member of the IRV, Shelley is committed to constant upskilling and regularly attends valuation and gemmological conferences.
 You can find an overview of Shelley's credentials as a valuer in the About section or locate her on the IRV register here.